ecklab/era-adjustment-app-supplement/README.md

-# Supplemental materials for the era-adjusted baseball statistics [website/app](https://eckeraadjustment.web.illinois.edu/)
+# Supplemental materials for our era-adjusted baseball statistics [website](https://eckeraadjustment.web.illinois.edu/)

 Era-adjustment is made via [Full House Modeling](https://arxiv.org/abs/2207.11332).
 This model computes era-adjusted statistics through a principled balancing of how well a player performed "vs their peers" and the size of the MLB eligible population.

 ## Version 2.0 (full details and updated website coming soon)

-We present a new version of the Full House Model with:- a new and better justified [MLB eligible population calculation](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/MLBeligiblepop.html)
+We present a new version of the Full House Model with:- A new and better justified [MLB eligible population calculation](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/MLBeligiblepop.html)
-- a new [technical report](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/tech_report.html#batters) that goes through important calculations and additional analyses.
+- A new [technical report](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/tech-reports/tech-report.html) that goes through important calculations and additional analyses.
-- [a new fun writeup](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/era_adjusted_V2_I.html)- data through the 2022 season- removal of rotation adjustments
+- A new [detailed writeup](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/era_adjusted_V2_I.html) that highlights some results and discussions based on our era-adjusted statistics.- Data through the 2022 season- Removal of rotation adjustments

 ## Version 1.0 (consistent with [website](https://eckeraadjustment.web.illinois.edu/))